pablomesenn/Caso-2-Diseno-de-Software/README.md

 ##### Hardware Demands and Cloud Machine Types
 1. Compute resourses
-  - AI and Machine Learning processing: TensoFlow workloads for voice command processing require GPU-accerated instances, meaning the employment of a graphics processing unit (GPU) along with a computer processing unit (CPU).
+  - AI and Machine Learning processing: TensorFlow workloads for voice command processing require GPU-accerated instances, meaning the employment of a graphics processing unit (GPU) along with a computer processing unit (CPU).
   - Backend services are needed, standard compute instances for Node.js and Python services.
   - Virtual machines from Google Cloud Platform like `n1-standard` for the Node.js services, `n1-highmem` for Pyhton AI processing, and `t2d-standard` for cost-efficient background processing.